Judge's unorthodox approach has huge opioid settlement within reach

 If talks fail, Monday will mark the start of a two-month trial that will pit Ohio's Cuyahoga and Summit counties against some companies in a bellwether, or test, trial that allows parties to see a jury's reaction to the allegations.

-The outcome will be watched closely by plaintiffs and defendants in future trials, including U.S. healthcare conglomerate Johnson & Johnson, to help them reach what is known as a global settlement of all opioid litigation.
+The outcome will be watched closely by plaintiffs and defendants in future trials, including U.S. healthcare conglomerate Johnson & Johnson <JNJ.N>, to help them reach what is known as a global settlement of all opioid litigation.

 "Maybe this isn’t what a court should do," Polster told a gathering at Harvard Law School in April 2018 about aggressively pushing settlements.
 "The courts didn’t ask for this ...
 This one cried out for some effort to come together.”